appacademy/dotfiles/bin/README.md

 ### Installing brew formulae

 Run the following commands:

 ```
 brew install ag
 ```
-This will install a code searching tool
+This is an optional step.
+This will install a code searching tool (the silver searcher)

 ```
 brew install git